 - UK Crime and justice statistics – We published our view of the Public value of crime and justice statistics across the UK in April 2017 based on work summarised in our outline approach.
-We will convene roundtables with producer organisations in the summer of 2017 to explore how collaboration across the different UK administrations and data sharing between organisations can further increase the value of these statistics.
-A further meeting will take place in November 2017 and we will report findings after that.
+As a follow-up we discussed with producer organisations how collaboration across the different UK administrations and data sharing between organisations can further increase the value of these statistics.
+Producer organisations have come together in a crime and justice working group to take this forward.
+We will publish an update on their progress in summer 2018.
 We are now speaking to stakeholders as part of a more detailed exploration of UK statistics on justice and intend to report our findings by the end of April 2018.

 - Housing and planning – we have spoken to over 60 stakeholders in exploring the public value of housing statistics in the UK, published in November 2017.
 We are now going to work with producers to support improvements.

-- International migration – we are exploring the extent to which the available statistics on international migration meet the needs of society and what might be done to fill any gaps.
-We held a roundtable meeting in October 2017 with stakeholders interested in migration and employment and another on 16th November will focus on migration and local service delivery.
-A summary of our approach is available and we will report on the outcomes of the roundtable meetings shortly.
+- International migration – we have been exploring the extent to which the available statistics on international migration meet the needs of society and what might be done to fill any gaps.
+We held a roundtable meeting in October 2017 with stakeholders interested in migration, employment and business and another in November 2017 on the topic of migration and local public service delivery.
+Our summary report provides details of the roundtables’ main findings, actions, our recommendations and next steps.

 - Data linkage – we are planning a piece of work to explore ways the public value of statistics could be enhanced through data linkage which will look at opportunities, barriers and possible improvements.
 We have published an outline of the approach.